NonvolatileMemory/AAAI_2019_EXAM/README.md

 # Copyright
 > Copyright (C) 2019 Shandong University.
 > Licence GPU GPL v3 or later, see <http://www.gnu.org/licenses/>.
 Distributed WITHOUT ANY WARRANTY.

+# Issues

+Please directly send me an email instead of leave issue here (because sometimes I will ignore it), but if you want to share your question, you could paste the question and my answer in the issue.